Luexks/reassembly_modding_by_example/src/blueprint_drones.md

   Your browser does not support the video tag.
 </video>

-## Extending Normal Blocks for Blueprint Drones
+## Bespoke Blocks for Blueprint Drones

-If you want a blueprint drone to use the same blocks that your faction normally uses, then you should use [`block extensions`](./block_extensions.md).
+If you want a blueprint drone to use the same blocks that your faction normally uses but with different features, then you should use [block extensions](./block_extensions.md).

 An example of this for a hull block and a laser is below: